Linsanity81/TileableShell/README.md

   1. Obtain the base mesh by parameterizing the surface using the as-rigid-as-possible (ARAP) algorithm [Liu et al. 2008] and then mapping a 2D tessellation with convex polygons onto the surface.
 This process can be done by using the following group of buttons.

-   `Scalar`  Specify the scalar of the input tile pattern.
+  &emsp;`Scalar`  Specify the scalar of the input tile pattern.

-   `RotAngle` Specify the rotation angle of the input tile pattern.
+  &emsp;`RotAngle` Specify the rotation angle of the input tile pattern.

-   `Read` Load the input surface.
+  &emsp;`Read` Load the input surface.

-   `Texture` Load the input tile pattern.
+  &emsp;`Texture` Load the input tile pattern.

-   `Remesh` Map the 2D tile pattern to input surface using ARAP initialization.
+  &emsp;`Remesh` Map the 2D tile pattern to input surface using ARAP initialization.

   2. We can directly load the remeshed input surface using `Load Remeshed Mesh`.

-   `Load Remeshed Mesh` Load the remeshed input mesh.
+  &emsp;`Load Remeshed Mesh` Load the remeshed input mesh.

 - ### Mesh Optimization